Spew3D/Spew3D-Web/docs/Markdown.md

 The parser follows mostly [CommonMark](https://commonmark.org), except where it might not follow what a visual human user expects.
-This mostly centers around indent, where if indent visually breaks out of a nested block, then Spew3D's parser will also break out of that block while CommonMark will not.
+This mostly centers around indent visually interrupting a block:

-Example of indent breaking out of block:
+Example of indent breaking out of a list item:

     This is an example text before a list.
       - List item.
     Since this text isn't indented like the list item, it doesn't look like it's part of it.

-Spew3D markdown's output:
+Spew3D markdown's output, adhering to the visual break of the indent:

 > This is an example text before a list.
 >